Muddy Best Schools Guide #6: Bosworth College

 In the summer of 2016 Bosworth saw four of its top students off to study Law, Human Sciences and Engineering at Oxford and Cambridge.
-Commonly every year a high percentage of leavers enter the Top 30 universities into highly competitive courses and this year was no exception with 62% of university applicants achieving a place at a Top 30 UK university (check out the results here).
+Commonly every year a high percentage of leavers enter the Top 30 universities into highly competitive courses and this year was no exception with 63% of university applicants achieving a place at a Top 30 UK university (check out the results here).

 Principal at Bosworth Independent College, Fiona Pocock took up the post in 2014 and was a thoroughly engaging lady in our meeting just before Christmas.
 She began her career as a teacher/lecturer of French & Latin and then went on to become Principal at both Oxford International College and Oxford Tutorial College.
 Fiona is a big advocate of the uniqueness of Bosworth’s international cohort and was keen to highlight the importance of Taster Days for any British local students to sample it for themselves.
 Chatting to Fiona and a few of the other staff (all absolutely lovely, including a particularly enthusiastic PE teacher who all the students loved), it’s clear they all like the students and staff to work together as a team to ensure good grades, but it didn’t feel pressured, more a secure and happy environment and there is a genuine warmth and optimism.
 Obviously grades are important, but Fiona says that it’s all about the individuals and what they need and can achieve, and that’s not always 11 A*!

 Bosworth has recently refurbished its boarding estate, with six large boarding houses, in which students live with their houseparent, and a number of senior houses where students live independently, all walking distance to the College.
 It is clear that Bosworth want their 240 boarding students to feel at home, and the students I spoke to said they loved it, there’s plenty to do, even on weekends, and they all felt part of a group.